SkafteNicki/dtu_mlops/s7_deployment/apis.md

         └── requirements.txt
         ```

-        Hopefully all these step should look familiar if you already went through
+        Hopefully, all these steps should look familiar if you already went through
         [module M9](../s3_reproducibility/docker.md), except for maybe the last line.
 However, this is just the
-        standard way that we have run our FastAPI applications as the last couple of exercises, this time with some
+        standard way that we have run our FastAPI applications in the last couple of exercises, this time with some
         extra arguments regarding the ports we allow.

-    3. Next build the corresponding docker image
+    3. Next, build the corresponding docker image

         ```bash
         docker build -t my_fastapi_app .
         ```

-    4. Finally, run the image such that a container is spinned up that runs our application.
+    4. Finally, run the image such that a container is spun up that runs our application.
 The important part here is
-        to remember to specify the `-p` argument (p for port) that should be the same number as the port we have
+        to remember to specify the `-p` argument (p for port) which should be the same number as the port we have
         specified in the last line of our Dockerfile.

         ```bash